Laser Resurfacing in Clarkston, MI

 Depending on the type of laser skin resurfacing laser used, recovery times can differ.
 With the CO2 laser, recovery can take as long as three weeks.
 With the IPL® photofacial, however, recovery only takes a few hours with little more than mild redness and tenderness.
 With CO2 fractional laser resurfacing, the skin may be quite red and scab over during this time, and while you are free to go about your daily life, you’ll want to be careful to avoid any risk of infection.

 Ready to see your most flawless skin yet and put your best face forward?
-At Clarkston Dermatology, our team of licensed providers are proud to offer the most innovative treatment options like laser skin resurfacing for our patients in Troy, Birmingham, and the surrounding Michigan communities.
+At Clarkston Dermatology, our team of licensed providers are proud to offer the most innovative treatment options like laser skin resurfacing for our patients in Troy, Clarkston, and the surrounding Michigan communities.
 To learn more about laser skin resurfacing, contact us for a free consultation, meet your expert guides, and begin a tailored treatment plan.